nt-williams/catfun/README.md

 ## What’s inside

-catfun includes wrapper functions for hypothesis tests of proportions, power analyses for proportions, and funciton for calculating risk difference from a 2 x 2 table.
+catfun includes wrapper functions for hypothesis tests of proportions, power analyses for proportions, and a function for calculating risk difference from a 2 x 2 table.

 For example, `prop_test()` combines the base R functions `binom.test()`,